WinRout/ntua_spark_project/README.md

 Contains the python script which it was used for submitting the jobs in the Spark cluster.

 ### outputs
-Contains csv files correspinding to the results of eeach query.
+Contains csv files correspinding to the results of each query.

 ### docs
 Contains the report as well as the wording of the project. (greek language)